Current Market Trends

 Language: Hindi, English

 Healthcare has become one of the India’s largest sectors – both in terms of revenue and employment.
 Healthcare in India comprises hospitals, medical infrastructure, medical devices, clinical trials, outsourcing, telemedicine, health insurance and medical equipment.
-The Indian healthcare industry amounted to $110 billion in 2016 and expected to reach US$ 280 billion by 2020, due to increase demand for specialized and quality healthcare facilities.
+The Indian healthcare industry amounted to US$160 billion in 2017 and is expected to reach US$370 billion by 2022, due to increased demand for specialized and quality healthcare facilities.
 The market is dominated by private players.
 The industry is rapidly developing and is being fueled by large investments from existing corporate hospital chains and new entrants backed by private equity investors.
 This growth will be driven by healthcare facilities, private-public projects, medical diagnostic and pathological laboratories, and the health insurance sector.
 In addition, changing demographics, disease profiles and the shift from chronic to lifestyle diseases in the country has led to increased spending on healthcare delivery.

 Healthcare Policy Issues

 In India, healthcare is delivered through both the public sector and private sector.
-The private sector’s contribution to healthcare has been growing at a faster pace than government.
+The private sector’s contribution to healthcare has been growing at a faster pace than the public sector.
 There are no restrictions on foreign direct investment in healthcare services.
 Import of medical equipment is allowed under the “Open General” category of the Import regulations, except for nuclear medicine.
-Customs duty levied on imported products depends on the product classification, for some devices the duty has been brought down from 25 to 5 %.
-Products classified as “life saving equipment” have reduced duty applicable on them to encourage hospitals to import latest equipment.
+Customs duty levied on imported products depends on the product classification, for some devices the duty has been brought down from 25 to 5%.
+Products classified as “lifesaving equipment” have reduced duty applicable on them to encourage hospitals to import latest equipment.

-Indian population of over one billion people is growing at a rate of 1.6 % per year.
-An ageing population of over 100 million, with rising incidence of lifestyle diseases, which combined with rising incomes and increased penetration of health insurance are fuelling growth of the industry.
+The Indian population of over one billion people is growing at a rate of 1.6% per year.
+An aging population of over 100 million, with rising incidences of lifestyle diseases combined with rising incomes and increased penetration of health insurance are fuelling growth of the industry.
 Considerable challenges exist in terms of service accessibility and patient care quality.
-As such Government support would inherently play a significant role in the overall development and growth of the sector.
+As such, Government support would inherently play a significant role in the overall development and growth of the sector.

-High upfront investments, long gestation periods, and rising real estate costs are compelling private players to innovate with business models and expand into under penetrated Tier II & Tier III cities.
+High upfront investments, long development periods, and rising real estate costs are compelling private players to innovate with business models and expand into under penetrated Tier II & Tier III cities.
 As a result, these private players can capitalize on the opportunity to expand.
-The private sector is likely to contribute 80-85 % of the $86 billion healthcare investment required by 2025.
+The private sector is likely to contribute 80-85% of the $86 billion healthcare investment required by 2025.

 Health insurance is gaining high momentum in India.
-Currently 15% of the population is covered by government health insurance companies and 2 % by private health insurance.
-For the purpose of regulation, health insurance companies are classified as non-life companies.
+Currently 15% of the population is covered by government health insurance companies and 2% by private health insurance.
+For the purposes of regulation, health insurance companies are classified as non-life companies.
 General Insurance companies are called as Non-Life companies in India.
 This penetration of health insurance will significantly increase the affordability of healthcare services for the population.
-Several private insurance companies have entered the market and have empanelled hospitals to provide cashless treatment to subscribers of insurance companies.
+Several private insurance companies have entered the market and have enlisted hospitals to provide cashless treatment to subscribers of insurance companies.

 In India, healthcare is provided through primary, secondary and tertiary care hospitals.
 The first two categories are fully managed by the government.
-While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than government.
-The medical infrastructure market is estimated to have a growth rate of 15 %.
+While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than that of the government.
+The medical infrastructure market is estimated to have a growth rate of 15%.
 Both the government and private sector are planning several new specialty and super-specialty hospital facilities, modernization of existing hospitals.
-India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will have potential requirement of 1.75 million new beds by the end of 2025.
-The opportunity also exists for overseas organizations to set up hospitals in India through the Foreign Direct Investments.
-The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71 % of the industry revenues.
+India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will have a potential requirement of 1.75 million new beds by the end of 2025.
+The opportunity also exists for overseas organizations to set up hospitals in India through Foreign Direct Investments (FDI).
+The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71% of the industry revenues.

-The new specialty and super-specialty hospital facilities depend on the import of high-end medical equipment, accounting for over 65 % of the entire market.
+The new specialty and super-specialty hospital facilities depend on the import of high-end medical equipment, accounting for over 65% of the entire market.
 There is a need for sophisticated hospital equipment, especially operation theatre products and training through simulation labs.
-In view of the relatively low customs duty rates (9.2 – 15 %) combined with an increasing number of healthcare centers specializing in advance surgery, India offers opportunities for the direct supply of high-technology, specialized medical equipment, products and systems.
+In view of the relatively low customs duty rates (9.2-15%) combined with an increasing number of healthcare centers specializing in advance surgery, India offers opportunities for the direct supply of high-tech, specialized medical equipment, products and systems.

 Biotech is one of the fastest growing segments of the life sciences sector and represents a diverse opportunity for foreign firms.
-The Indian biotech industry has an approximately 2 % share of the global bio-tech industry.
-The industry comprises of about 800 companies and is expected to grow from the current $5-7 billion to $100 billion by 2025.
+The Indian biotech industry has an approximately 2% share of the global bio-tech industry.
+The industry is comprised of about 800 companies and is expected to grow from the current $5-7 billion to $100 billion by 2025.
 India has emerged as a leading destination for clinical trials, contract research, and manufacturing activities owing to the growth in the bio-services sector.

 The boom in medical tourism in the Indian healthcare sector is encouraging hospitals and hoteliers to strike alliances with each other.
-Presence of world-class hospitals and skilled medical professionals has strengthened India’s position as a preferred destination for medical tourism.
-According to the industry estimates, Medical tourism market is expected to grow from $3 billion to $7-8 by 2020.
+The presence of world-class hospitals and skilled medical professionals has strengthened India’s position as a preferred destination for medical tourism.
+According to the industry estimates, the medical tourism market is expected to grow from $3 billion to $7-8 by 2020.

 Refurbished medical laboratory instruments also find a ready market in India.
 These instruments are used as back-up machines in top-of-the-line hospitals.
 Less sophisticated hospitals and district hospitals view refurbished medical laboratory instruments as optimal for their laboratories because the investment cost is substantially lower than for new instruments.
 Some international companies operating in India also sell used medical laboratory instrument to their Indian customers.
 Also, Indian hospitals and agents demand continuous service support for these instruments and require spares when needed.
 U.S. companies in the used/refurbished medical instruments business may consider setting up liaison offices in India to promote their products.

 There are several restrictions on the import of used equipment in India, prescribed by India's import-export policy.
 Second-hand capital goods with a minimum residual life of 5 years can be imported by actual users of such equipment without a license.
 The importer is required to furnish a self-declaration to the customs department specifying the residual life of the second-hand capital goods in a prescribed format.
 The refurbished equipment shall not be transferred, sold or otherwise disposed of within a period of 5 years from the date of import, except with prior permission of the Director General of Foreign Trade (DGFT).
 While selling, U.S. firms should remember that valuation of used equipment is a very technical area with frequent disputes between customs and the importer.
-Spares, including accessories and tools for the maintenance and operation of such equipment, can be imported to the extent of 15 % of the value of the equipment.
+Spares, including accessories and tools for the maintenance and operation of such equipment, can be imported to the extent of 15% of the value of the equipment.
 India is a high-cost economy for capital equipment, and Indian manufacturers and investors constantly seek to reduce their capital costs.
-For this reason, demand for refurbished and reconditioned equipment is high across a range of industry sectors.
-The best opportunities for U.S. firms to pursue are in the industry sectors of construction, mining, medical, machine tools, plastics, steel, oil refining, computers, printing, packaging and dairy equipment.
-While rates of customs duty vary from product to product, generally it’s lower for used equipment as compared with new equipment.
+While rates of customs duty vary from product to product, generally it is lower for used equipment as compared with new equipment.

-The large private healthcare services providers are actively seeking growth by enhancing their reach across the country through the building new hospitals and acquiring and upgrading existing hospitals.
+The large private healthcare services providers are actively seeking growth by enhancing their reach across the country through the building of new hospitals and acquiring and upgrading existing hospitals.
 There are several groups operating hospital chains including Apollo Group, Fortis Healthcare, Manipal Group, Max Healthcare, Medanta-Medicity, and Wockhardt Hospitals.
-In the medical equipment segment competition is from the imports from European companies and Japan.
-India being a price sensitive market there is competition from low priced Chinese products.
+In the medical equipment segment, competition is from imports from Europe and Japan.
+With India being a price sensitive market, there is also competition from low-priced Chinese products.

 Health insurance and hospital administration is another area in which U.S. companies can make a difference.
 This opportunity includes introducing and maintaining industry standards, and also classifying and certifying healthcare centers.

-Other growth areas include diagnostic kits, reagents, hand-held equipment and stimulation for operation rooms.
-Imports constitute 50 % of this market.
-Hand-held/portable diagnostic equipment (e.g. for blood sugar, blood pressure testing etc) is also a fast growing segment since India has around 60 million diabetics, which is expected to swell to 90 million by 2025.
+Other growth areas include diagnostic kits, reagents, hand-held equipment and simulation for operation rooms.
+Imports constitute 50% of this market.
+Hand-held/portable diagnostic equipment (e.g. for blood sugar, blood pressure testing, etc.) is also a fast growing segment since India has around 60 million diabetics, which is expected to swell to 90 million by 2025.